Semiannual Report on Banking Applications Activity: January 1–June 30, 2019

 |Processing time (days)|

-The Federal Reserve has established a pre-filing process to provide potential applicants with information about the procedural requirements, such as timing and the applicable forms, associated with a proposal.
+The Federal Reserve has established a pre-filing process through which applicants may receive information about filing requirements, timing, and applicable forms associated with a proposal.
 This process also helps to identify information that may be needed in connection with issues that the Board typically considers in connection with a particular type of application or notice, such as competition or financial stability.
 The pre-filing process is not used to resolve or predetermine the outcome of any substantive issues.
 Delays in the processing of an application can be avoided when the filer uses the pre-filing process.
-The pre-filing process is described in the Federal Reserve's Supervision and Regulation Letter 12-12/CA 12-11 titled "Implementation of a New Process for Requesting Guidance from the Federal Reserve Regarding Bank and Nonbank Acquisitions and Other Proposals."
+The pre-filing process is described in the Federal Reserve's Supervision and Regulation Letter 12-12/CA 12-11 titled "Implementation of a New Process for Requesting Guidance from the Federal Reserve Regarding Bank and Nonbank Acquisitions and Other Proposals."11

-The Federal Reserve reviewed 38 pre-filings in 2016 and 39 pre-filings in 2017.
-Twenty-four pre-filings were reviewed in the first half of 2018, which represents a significant increase from 18 pre-filings reviewed in the first half of 2017.
+The Federal Reserve reviewed 17 pre-filings in the first half of 2019, which represents a decrease from 24 pre-filings in the first half of 2018.
+Generally, pre-filings were related to CIBCA notices, branch applications, M&A proposals, and SLHC MHC dividend waiver requests.
 Pre-filings may or may not result in a formal filing.

 Consumer Compliance and CRA

-In evaluating M&A proposals, the Federal Reserve reviews the consumer compliance, fair lending, and CRA records of the acquiring and target organizations as part of its assessment of the managerial resources factor and the convenience and needs factor.
+In evaluating M&A proposals, the Federal Reserve reviews the consumer protection (including fair lending) and CRA records of the acquiring and target organizations as part of its assessment of the managerial factor and the convenience and needs factor.
 An organization's strong consumer compliance, fair lending, and CRA records can facilitate the review process.
 Conversely, unaddressed consumer compliance, fair lending, or CRA weaknesses in an organization can cause significant delays in the review process and may pose barriers to approval.
-With respect to M&A proposals, an applicant should ensure that its consumer compliance program, policies, and procedures are adequate to ensure successful integration of the target and that the combined organization would maintain satisfactory consumer compliance, fair lending, and CRA programs following consummation.
+With respect to M&A proposals, an applicant should ensure that its consumer compliance program, policies, and procedures are adequate to ensure successful integration of the target and that the combined organization would maintain satisfactory consumer compliance and CRA programs following consummation.

 Community Banking Organizations

 Table 4 provides the volume and processing times of proposals most commonly submitted by small and large community banking organizations (CBOs).
 Small CBOs are those under $1 billion in assets, and large CBOs are those with $1 billion to $10 billion in assets.
-Average processing times for M&A applications by small and large CBOs were 56 days and 59 days, respectively.10 This is consistent with the overall average of 60 days for all M&A transactions.
-The overall volume of filings declined slightly year-over-year because of a reduction in the number of CIBCA notices and branch establishment applications by small CBOs.11 In addition, FIRREA notices by large CBOs materially declined year-over-year.12
+In the first half of 2019, average processing times for M&A proposals by small and large CBOs were 63 days and 59 days, respectively, slightly below the average of 65 days for all M&A transactions.
+The overall volume of approved CBO filings remained stable year-over-year.
+An increase in the volume of CIBCA notices for all CBOs offsets reductions in FIRREA notices by small CBOs and M&A applications by all CBOs.

 |Proposals by applicant